tyleryasaka/semantic-ui-range/README.md

 * start (number; optional) - the initial value of the range (must be between min and max)
 * step (number; optional) - the increment amount between values (defaults to 1)
 * input (string; optional) - A jQuery identifier string (such as '#my-input') to specify an html input to receive the new range value each time it is changed
-* onChange (function; optional) - function to call each time the value of the range changes; a single parameter with the new value is passed to this function
+* onChange (function; optional) - function to call each time the value of the range changes; parameters:
+	* value (number) - the updated value of the slider
+	* meta (object) - a hash with properties:
+		* `triggeredByUser` (boolean). `true` unless the change was triggered programmatically using `set value`.
+Useful for preventing infinite loops if you are calling a method that will call `set value`.

 ## *Getting* the slider value programmatically